Former police officer found guilty of murder in killing of next-door neighbor

 An ex-officer fought with his next-door neighbor over trash and dog poop.
 It ended in an alleged ‘execution.’

 The path that led to the deadly confrontation began roughly three years earlier with the type of quotidian dispute common among neighbors.
-In 2017, Hetle said Prather asked to use Hetle’s hose to wash off his car.
-Hetle testified he refused, but later heard the water running and caught Prather using it.
+In 2017, Hetle said, Prather asked to use Hetle’s hose to wash off his car.
+Hetle testified that he refused but later heard the water running and caught Prather using it.

-Hetle testified other minor incidents followed the same year, but the interactions between the neighbors, whose townhouses shared a wall in the Daventry community, gradually grew more and more acrimonious.
+Hetle testified that other minor incidents followed the same year, but the interactions between the neighbors, whose townhouses shared a wall in the Daventry community, gradually grew more and more acrimonious.

-At one point, Janelle Prather, Javon’s wife, was charged for hurling items at Hetle’s house and car, and Hetle got a restraining order against her.
+At one point, Janelle Prather, the victim’s wife, was charged for allegedly hurling items at Hetle’s house and car, and Hetle got a restraining order against her.
 The neighborhood association also took legal action against Janelle Prather over conditions at her home.

 Hetle also complained to police repeatedly about the Prathers, but Burnham said in his closing statement that Hetle’s accusations were often trumped up.
-Prather worked at a Giant and was a member of the Maryland National Guard.
+Javon Prather worked at a Giant grocery store and was a member of the Maryland National Guard.

-Janelle Prather did not testify at the trial, but she said in a previous interview with The Washington Post she and Javon would have avoided Hetle if they had only known about his history.
+Janelle Prather did not testify at the trial, but she said in a previous interview with The Washington Post that she and her husband would have avoided Hetle if they had known about his history.

 Hetle was a former Washington state police officer who was disciplined after an Ethiopian immigrant accused him of bias during a traffic stop years earlier.
 Hetle had also shot and killed two people in the line of duty.
 Both slayings were found to be justified.

-The morning of the shooting, Hetle sent an email to the neighborhood association warning the feud between he and Javon Prather could “result in tragedy,” Fairfax County prosecutor Joe Martin said.
+The morning of the shooting, Hetle sent an email to the neighborhood association warning that the the feud could “result in tragedy,” Fairfax County prosecutor Joe Martin said.

-Martin called it a threat, but Hetle testified during the trial he simply wanted to warn the homeowner’s association that he felt the Prathers’s activity was making their neighborhood less safe.
+Martin called it a threat, but Hetle testified during the trial that he simply wanted to warn the homeowners association that he felt the Prathers’ activity was making their neighborhood less safe.

-Hetle testified he grew concerned the afternoon of the shooting when Javon and Janelle Prather pulled up in their car and appeared to be drinking and listening to music at a loud volume, so he called police.
+Hetle testified that he grew concerned the afternoon of the shooting when Javon and Janelle Prather pulled up in their car and appeared to be drinking and listening to music at a loud volume, so he called police.

-Hetle later told Javon Prather he had summoned authorities, before Prather went inside his home and began pounding the common wall between the properties, Hetle testified.
+Hetle later told Javon Prather that he had summoned authorities, before the neighbor went inside his home and began pounding the common wall between the properties, Hetle testified.
 The Ring video showed Javon Prather leave his home and walk next door to Hetle’s residence.

-Hetle testified he thought he saw something in Javon Prather’s hand as he made his way there.
-Hetle testified Javon Prather then banged so violently on his door that it was knocked ajar.
+Hetle testified that he thought he saw something in Javon Prather’s hand as he made his way there.
+He testified that Prather then banged so violently on his door that it was knocked ajar.

-Hetle testified he feared Javon Prather was about to enter, so he trained his gun on the door.
-Hetle said he then opened the door and thought he saw Javon Prather’s hand holding something in his pocket, which he thought might be a handgun.
+Hetle testified that he feared Javon Prather was about to enter, so he trained his gun on the door.
+Hetle said he then opened the door and thought he saw his hand holding something in Prather’s pocket, which he thought might be a handgun.
 Prosecutors said Prather was unarmed.

 Hetle opened fire.

-Fairfax County Commonwealth’s Attorney Steve Descano said in a statement he planned to seek a life sentence for Hetle.
+Fairfax County Commonwealth’s Attorney Steve Descano said in a statement that he planned to seek a life sentence for Hetle.

 “Mr. Prather served in the Maryland National Guard and had a bright future ahead of him,” Descano said.
 “He should be with his family and community today.”